Burmese language: Honorific terms

+Honorific vocabulary is used in Burmese to distinguish Buddhist clergy from the laity (householders), especially when speaking to or about bhikkhus (monks).
+Distinct honorific vocabulary (often euphemistic) also distinguishes commoners from royals.
+The honorific markers -တော် (daw) and -တော်မူ (dawmu) are suffixed to nouns and verbs, respectively, in relation to Buddhist clergy and royals.
+Lexical items from standard Burmese, royal vocabulary, and clerical vocabulary are shown side by side in the table below:

 Vocabulary

-Burmese primarily has a monosyllabic received Sino-Tibetan vocabulary.
-Nonetheless, many words, especially loanwords from Indo-European languages like English, are polysyllabic, and others, from Mon, an Austroasiatic language, are sesquisyllabic.
+Burmese has primarily inherited its monosyllabic vocabulary from Sino-Tibetan stock.
+The language has also adopted polysyllabic loanwords from Indo-European languages like Pali and English, as well as sesquisyllabic words from Mon, an Austroasiatic language.
 Burmese loanwords are overwhelmingly in the form of nouns.

-Historically, Pali, the liturgical language of Theravada Buddhism, had a profound influence on Burmese vocabulary.
-Burmese has readily adopted words of Pali origin; this may be due to phonotactic similarities between the two languages, alongside the fact that the script used for Burmese can be used to reproduce Pali spellings with complete accuracy.
+Of the Indo-European languages, Pali, the liturgical language of Theravada Buddhism, had the profoundest influence on enriching the Burmese vocabulary.
+Burmese has readily adopted words of Pali origin; this may be due to phonotactic similarities between the languages and the Burmese script's inherent ability to reproduce Pali spellings with complete accuracy.
 Pali loanwords are often related to religion, government, arts, and science.
 Burmese loanwords from Pali primarily take four forms: